 Summary: The Golden Compass subtly conditions the reader to accept evil as good.

 The Golden Compass — Child Murder as a Way to Spiritual PowerHow to respond to "The Golden Compass" movie and book

 The Golden Compass and child sacrifice

-If you think it’s a good idea to sacrifice (in other words, to kill) a boy in an effort to gain spiritual understanding, then you will love the Golden Compass, a book that has recently been made into a movie.
+If you think it’s a good idea to sacrifice (in other words, to kill) a boy in an effort to gain spiritual understanding, then you will love The Golden Compass, a book that has recently been made into a movie.
 (This is the first book in a series of three by Philip Pullman called “His Dark Materials.”
 It is titled Northern Lights, not The Golden Compass, in many countries.)

 It was the most horrifying example of child abuse I have ever read in literature.
 What at first seemed to be a creative and compelling story line descended into well-written evil in which God is portrayed as a horrible being.